-1) Verifies identity, source and appropriateness of specimen for the orders received.
-Refers any questions regarding these to the appropriate technical staff member.
+1) Verifies identity, source, and appropriateness of specimen for the orders received.
 Accurately enters orders into Laboratory Information System.
-Ensures accurate labeling of specimen and any testing components with patient and test information.
-Uses basic knowledge of specimen volume/quantity requirements to ensure that appropriate prioritization is applied to order of testing and allocation of specimen to other departments or reference laboratories.
+Ensures accurate labeling of specimens and any testing components with patient and test information.
+Uses basic knowledge of specimen volume/quantity requirements to ensure that appropriate prioritization is applied to the order of testing and allocation of specimens to other departments or reference laboratories.

-2) Following departmental procedures and instructions, carries out basic processing procedures on a variety of specimen types (blood, tissue and other types) using manual or automated methods, ensuring proper specimen preservation during all steps (positive identification, time, temperature, sterility, etc.).
-Uses judgment to select appropriate materials and processing algorithms based upon specimen type and orders.
-Refers questions to the appropriate technical staff member.
+2) Following departmental procedures and instructions, carrying out basic processing procedures on a variety of specimen types using manual or automated methods, and ensuring proper specimen preservation during all steps (positive identification, time, temperature, sterility, etc).
+Uses judgment to select appropriate materials and processing algorithms based on specimen type and orders.
+Escalates questions to the appropriate team members or supervisory staff.

 4) Uses Personal Protective Equipment appropriately.
-Through training, has basic knowledge of hazardous chemicals (carcinogens, caustic agents, radioactive materials, and bio hazardous substances.
-Where required, uses aseptic or sterile technique in handling and preparing specimens.
+Through training, has basic knowledge of hazardous chemicals (carcinogens, caustic agents, radioactive materials, and bio-hazardous substances.
+Where required, uses an aseptic or sterile technique in handling and preparing specimens.
 Ensures proper handling and disposal of hazardous waste.
 Per departmental protocols, properly cleans and decontaminates work surfaces and equipment.

-5) Possesses basic knowledge of the laboratory equipment and supplies used in specimen processing, which may include centrifuges, processors, Isoplaters. autostainers. bacteriologic loops and incinerators, incubators, refrigerators and freezers.
+5) Possesses basic knowledge of the laboratory equipment and supplies used in specimen processing, which may include centrifuges, processors, refrigerators, and freezers.
 Employs basic troubleshooting skills.
-Responsible for using supplies within established outdates and for maintaining a clean organized and appropriately stocked workstation.
+Responsible for using supplies within established out dates and for maintaining a clean organized and appropriately stocked workstation.

-6) Responsibilities may include maintaining inventory, stocking lab reagents and supplies, filing, copying, faxing or other clerical duties.
-Answers phone calls and triages requests for information to appropriate person or service.
+6) Responsibilities may include maintaining inventory, stocking and supplies, filing, copying, faxing, or other clerical duties.
+Answers phone calls and triages requests for information to the appropriate person or service.

-7) Prioritizes work per departmental protocols and maintains acceptable level of productivity.
-Supports the work of others by collaboration and teamwork.
-Promptly communicates issues that may affect quality of results, turnaround time or other patient or employee safety issues to the appropriate person.
+7) Prioritizes work per departmental protocols and maintains an acceptable level of productivity.
+Supports the work of others through collaboration and teamwork.
+Promptly communicates issues that may affect the quality of results, turnaround time, or other patient or employee safety issues to the appropriate person.

-8) In all communications/interactions, demonstrates good communication, customer service and teamwork skills.
+8) In all communications/interactions, demonstrates good communication, customer service, and teamwork skills.
 In all activities works with a high level of accuracy and attention to detail.
-Consults with appropriate technical person regarding any questions.

 Required Work Experience: